 - Only waste minimisation projects are eligible for funding.
 Projects must promote or achieve waste minimisation.
 Waste minimisation covers the reduction of waste and the reuse, recycling and recovery of waste and diverted material.
-The scope of the fund includes educational projects that promote waste minimisation activity and projects that address litter.

 - Funding is not for the ongoing financial support of existing activities, nor is it for the running costs of the existing activities of organisations, individuals, councils or firms.